Greenhouse gas emissions down again in Sonoma County

 The figures are estimates based by data supplied by more than a dozen different sources, including the Environmental Protection Agency and state Air Resources Board.

-Ann Hancock, the Climate Protection Campaign's executive director, said the use of renewable energy sources, rainy years that increase hydropower generation, and commercial and industrial vacancies caused by the economy were the major factors in a 13.5 percent drop in carbon dioxide emissions from electricity.
+Ann Hancock, executive director of the Climate Protection Campaign, said the use of renewable energy sources, rainy years that increase hydropower generation, and commercial and industrial vacancies caused by the economy were the major factors in a 13.5 percent drop in carbon dioxide emissions from electricity.

 Carbon dioxide emissions from transportation, the largest single contributor, were down 3 percent.
 Sonoma County residents drove fewer miles last year, because of the sluggish economy and the increase in gas prices, officials said.